-6 Existing information for internal ditches will be used for characterization.
+&lt;sup>6 Existing information for internal ditches will be used for characterization.
 Additional sampling will focus primarily on areas between the KPDES compliance points and drainage into Little Bayou Creek and Bayou Creek.

-- (2) Radionuclides, metals, and PCBs are the primary COCs.
+- (1) Based on DOE's recent reprioritization and proposal to focus near-term cleanup efforts on the C-400 Complex, finalization of the decision documents and implementation of any necessary CERCLA response actions for the Lagoons OU have been resequenced to an out-year activity.
+The resequencing provides for any excavation activities (if that alternative is selected) to coincide with availability of a potential OSWDF.
+The resequencing also assumes the OSWDF alternative would be identified and selected as the preferred alternative under the WDA project. - (2) Radionuclides, metals, and PCBs are the primary COCs.
 Other COCs will be considered on a case-by-case basis. - (3) RI characterization will be conducted for each lagoon to determine the individual contaminants or radionuclides of potential concern (COPCs). - (4) The assumed remedial action is excavation of contaminated sediments in the lagoons and disposed in a potential OSWDF (if selected).
 The areas may be backfilled with clean soil or graded for natural sloping and runoff, depending on the verification sampling results.
 No O&M period is assumed to be needed to achieve RAOs. - (5) The RI/FS Work Plan is comprehensive, encompassing all components of the remedial action. - (6) The RI data will support the sitewide ecological risk assessment conducted as part of the SWOU Remedial Action. - (7) Complete the necessary CERCLA documents supporting remedy selection (e.g., Proposed Plan, ROD) and remedial design. - (8) The OU may be divided further into OUs for the C-616-E and C-616-F Lagoons and the C-611 Water Treatment Plant Lagoons due to the timing of shutdown for the two systems being independent of each other.
 The outfalls formerly under this OU have been moved and will be addressed as part of the SWOU Remedial Action.